Dental Implants and Orthodontics

 If you have crowded, gappy, or twisted teeth often affect self-confidence, there are many tailor-made solutions available, so you can get the smile you deserve.

 Treatments such as Invisalign and Inman Aligner have transformed the world of orthodontics.
 Orthodontics uses a ‘brace’ to correct the position of the teeth.
 And, rest assured, gone are the days of the unsightly metal ‘train-track’ appliances, which cover most of the teeth!
 Today’s braces are almost invisible and much more comfortable to wear.
 Even the traditional metal braces are smaller and better in appearance.

 There is a range of appliances that exist, so dentists can tailor the treatment to match your specific needs and lifestyle.
 Dentists are also aware that timescale can be important, so we can offer treatments that will be effective in six months or less.

 Lost teeth or ill-fitting dentures can make eating, talking, or smiling an embarrassing problem.
 But now, significant technical advances in dentistry mean implants can correct problems that were once untreatable.
 And this permanent solution will let you live your everyday life in complete confidence.

 Implants look and feel like natural teeth and have a very high success rate.
 An artificial root is placed and becomes a permanent anchor for a new color-matched tooth.
 They can be used for single missing teeth or up to a full arch of fixed replacement teeth.
 They can also stabilize loose dentures.

 Dental Implants are the best solution for missing teeth because:

 They give you confidence.
-Implants allow you to speak, eat and smile confidently.
-They are secure, so you can say goodbye to the embarrassing clicks and wobbles of loose dentures.
+Implants allow you to speak, eat, and smile confidently.
+They are secure so that you can say goodbye to the embarrassing clicks and wobbles of loose dentures.
 And, also, gone are the worries about misplaced dentures and messy pastes and glues!